 For further information and assistance, contact AHPRA or your professional indemnity insurer.

-This article was written by Chandrika Darroch, Special Counsel.
+This article was written by Principal Chandrika Darroch.
 Please contact Chandrika if you have any questions or would like more information.